TACC/coe-332-sp23/docs/unit06/redis_and_flask.rst

 * A GET request to ``/data`` should read the data out of Redis and return it as a JSON list.
 * A DELETE request to ``/data`` should delete the Meteorite Landings data from Redis.

-Access the Meteorite Landings data at `this link <https://raw.githubusercontent.com/TACC/coe-332-sp23/main/docs/unit06/scripts/Meteorite_Landings.json>`_
+Access the Meteorite Landings data `at this link1 <https://raw.githubusercontent.com/TACC/coe-332-sp23/main/docs/unit06/scripts/Meteorite_Landings.json>`_

-A sample template for the Flask app can be found `here <https://raw.githubusercontent.com/TACC/coe-332-sp23/main/docs/unit06/scripts/flask_app_template.py>`_
+A sample template for the Flask app can be found `at this link2 <https://raw.githubusercontent.com/TACC/coe-332-sp23/main/docs/unit06/scripts/flask_app_template.py>`_